Does God tempt us?

 Temptations from God are like the tests we took in school, they are designed to show you how much you have learned and which areas need improvement.

-This temptation showed Abraham how much he had grown since he started walking with God. and we can see through out his life the temptations and his growth.
+This temptation showed Abraham how much he had grown since he started walking with God. and we can see through out his life the temptations he was faced with and his growth.

 In Genesis 12:1-3, Abraham receives a promise from God that He will make him a great nation and also in verse seven, God said, “To your descendants I will give this land.”
 These verses imply Abraham will live long enough to have children.